 Ultrasound is one of the only imaging modalities to provide real-time feedback, and with Clarius scanners enabled for research, images and raw data can be collected for further analysis and measuring physiological parameters not seen with other modalities.
-IMT and FMD for vascular health, aortic measurements for AAA screening, the use of power Doppler for Arthritis, or attenuation measurements for liver health are just a few examples of how using Clarius can help expand diagnoses into these clinical areas.
+IMT and FMD for vascular health, aortic measurements for AAA screening, the use of power doppler for arthritis, or attenuation measurements for liver health are just a few examples of how Clarius can help expand diagnoses into these clinical areas.

 Quality Controlled Data Acquisition

 Clarius scanners have fully automated imaging workflows that require minimal user intervention, making deployment for large clinical studies simple and allowing for operator independence and reproducible results.
 Through our innovative AI tools for automated TGC and parameter adjustment, study coordinators can focus on the clinical data without worrying about discrepancies from operator variance.